jirijakes/seen/README.md

 ## About

-If you are trying to recall a webpage you have seen before and you only remember a few keywords and perhaps also predominant color, *`seen`* will help you find it.
+Have you ever tried to recall an interesting article you had read but you could only remember a few keywords and background color of the web page?
+Or that it was very long?
+Or that you read it one winter evening?
+*Seen* can help you find it again!

+## Warning

+At the moment, nothing really works properly.
+Better do not use it yet.

 ## Features